Thread: Preventative maintenance! 2001 Yamaha 800XL

 Oil: I'm okay with going premix but if it is as simple as new lines and metal clips to solve the problem I can do that but there was a good amount of oil in the hull of both skis if that changes anything.

-Power Valves: I am planning on taking them out and cleaning them and installing clips.
+Power Valves: I am planning on taking them out and cleaning them and installing wave eater clips.
 Is there anything else that I should do to make them better/more reliable?
 What kits/brands are best to look at?
+I have seen people talk about updated styles and such?

 Carbs: I am planning on rebuilding the carbs with new needles if I have to take all this out on the ski anyways and that ought to help the idle.